Pranavi25/java-app/README.md

 created_at,  hashtags, user_mentions, coordinates, retweet_count, favorited and etc.

 #### Delete Tweet
 This will delete the tweet by the given id.
-We can delete multiple id's tweets by providing them with comma
+We can delete multiple id's tweets by providing them with comma separation.